Swedish Air Force Volunteers Association

-The Swedish Air Force Volunteers Association (Flygvapenfrivilligas riksförbund, FVRF), commonly known as the Air Force Volunteers (Flygvapenfrivilliga) is a Swedish voluntary defence organization formed in 1962 for both men and women according to the ordinance on voluntary defence activities - whose activities are to serve the Swedish Armed Forces and society's other crisis preparedness.
+The Swedish Air Force Volunteers Association (Flygvapenfrivilligas riksförbund, FVRF), commonly known as the Air Force Volunteers (Flygvapenfrivilliga) is a Swedish voluntary defence organization (an aviation auxiliary) formed in 1962 for both men and women according to the ordinance on voluntary defence activities - whose activities are to serve the Swedish Armed Forces and society's other crisis preparedness.
 It includes i.a. defence information as well as recruitment and training of voluntary defence organization personnel and youths.

 History

-Today's association was established in 1962 through the Swedish Association of Voluntary Observers (Svenska Luftbevakningsförbundet, SLBF) which formed in 1955.
+Today's association was established in 1962 through the Swedish Association of Voluntary Observers (Sveriges luftbevakningsförbund, SLBF) which formed in 1955.
 During the 1950s, the Swedish Air Force was expanded and there was a need for volunteers also in the air base service.
-Therefore, the name was changed in 1962 to FVRF (Flygvapenföreningarnas riksförbund).
+Therefore, the name was changed in 1962 to the National Federation of Swedish Air Force Associations (Flygvapenföreningarnas riksförbund).
 In 1992, the additional name Flygvapenfrivilliga ("Air Force Volunteers") was adopted, to indicate that it was the largest voluntary organization with information for the Air Force and partly through the name, to more easily market the organization and its task.
 In 2000, the official name was changed to the Flygvapenfrivilligas Riksförbund, still using the additional name Flygvapenfrivilliga.